ELOESZHANG/CIKANet/README.md

 # CIKANet
-These are the code for "Cross-Interaction Kernel Attention Network For Pansharpening" **Step1.
+These are the code for "Cross-Interaction Kernel Attention Network For Pansharpening"
+## Quick Start
+run `python fuse.py` to use pretrained model for pansharpening run `python imgshow.py` to visualize the fused images
+## How To Train?
+**Step1.
 Put datasets and set path**
 * Put datasets (WorldView3, QuickBird, WorldView2) into the `/data`, see following path structure.
 ```
 |-$ROOT/data
 ├── WV3